-Replacing busy wallpaper with softer, lighter and neutral wall colors helps reflect natural light.
-White painted brick and sheer window coverings matched with lighter furniture completes the look.
+Replacing busy wallpaper with softer, lighter, and neutral wall colors help reflect natural light.
+White painted brick and sheer window coverings matched with lighter furniture complete the look.

 Light in the Kitchen

 Ask any chef and they will tell you food looks more appetizing on white plates.
 The light background makes the textures and colors of the food stand out.
 We are seeing this trend extended to everything in the kitchen.